treeform/urlly/README.md

 URL and URI parsing for Nim for C/JS backends.
 Similar api to browsers's `window.location`.

-Nim's standard library `url` module does not parse the query string.
+Nim's standard library `uri` module does not parse the query string.
 And Nim's standard library `cgi` module does not work in `js` mode.
 This module works everywhere and parses everything!
 Including providing an easy way to work with the query key-value pairs.

 ```
   foo://admin:hunter1@example.com:8042/over/there?name=ferret#nose